How To Style Nisolo’s Huaraches Sandals (2024 Review)

 The sandals in my wardrobe are all well-worn, dinged and creased like all loved shoes are, and boast slick soles thanks to how many miles I’ve walked in them.
 Yet even on the warmest days I haven’t yet worn them thanks to my ghostly pale legs and chipped nail polish on my toes (those things shouldn’t matter, but hey!
 We all get a little self-conscious sometimes).

 But hear me out…what if there was a sandal that covered your toes without looking bulky or weighing down an outfit?
-Huaraches come to the rescue, and this season I’m relying on Nisolo, a beloved B Corp shoe brand, for the cutest and most responsibly made huarache sandals.
+Enter huaraches.
+This season I’m relying on Nisolo, a beloved B Corp shoe brand, for the cutest and most responsibly made version of these classic sandals.

 Huaraches gained traction in the US during the 1960s counterculture movement, and have steadily gained popularity since (Nike even named a shoe the “Huarache,” although it looks nothing like the sandal).